Visitor Guidelines

 Any approved fee-based programming must be clearly advertised as a non-Dodge event and may not look like an event sponsored or offered by Dodge Nature Center.
 The Dodge logo and tagline may not be used for any non-Dodge activities.

-Please email info@dodgenaturecenter.org with questions and requests.
+Email [email protected] with questions and requests.

 Donating to Dodge

 Dodge Nature Center happily accepts a variety of donations.
-Dodge relies on in-kind donations for animal care, office supplies, program supplies, tools, vehicles, lawn care and more.
+Dodge relies on in-kind donations for animal care, office and program supplies, tools, vehicles, lawn care, and more.
 All non-monetary donations must be reviewed by staff before they can be accepted.
-Please visit the donations page to learn more.
-Thank you for supporting environmental education!
+Visit Donations to learn more.